[Ukraine] Soviet raid on Grigorevka

 2. Bring your reserve units into play as soon as you can by moving the rear units forward on the map.

 3. Because each Artillery unit is worth two!
 Medals, you will need to protect them in some way.
-Either move them back from the Destroyers’ range, or protect them from Infantry attacks by bring your own Infantry into play.
+Either move them back from the Destroyers’ range, or protect them from Infantry attacks by bringing your own Infantry into play.

 Battle Reports